 "The U.S. Food and Drug Administration today approved a device to help reduce the frequency of seizures in epilepsy patients who have not responded well to medications.

 The RNS Stimulator consists of a small neurostimulator implanted within "...

-(lacosamide) Tablets, Oral Solution and Injection for Intravenous Use
+(lacosamide) Tablet, Oral Solution and Injection for Intravenous Use

 Read this Medication Guide before you start taking VIMPAT and each time you get a refill.
 There may be new information.
 This Medication Guide describes important safety information about VIMPAT.
 This information does not take the place of talking to your healthcare provider about your medical condition or treatment.